JiachengLI11/jiachengli11.github.io/_pages/about.md

 # 💬 Random Thoughts
-- The website of the lab I previously joined, led by <a href="https://faculty.njau.edu.cn/luwei1/zh_CN/index.htm">Prof. Wei Lu</a>, can be found here <a href="https://www.njaurobot.cn">(Intelligent Robot Laboratory)</a>  (<a href="https://www.njaurobot.cn/student2/lijiacheng.html">https://www.njaurobot.cn/student2/lijiacheng.html</a>).
+- The website of the lab I previously joined, led by <a href="https://faculty.njau.edu.cn/luwei1/zh_CN/index.htm">Prof. Wei Lu</a>, can be found here <a href="https://www.njaurobot.cn">Intelligent Robot Laboratory</a>.